binoculars/aws-lambda-ffmpeg/README.md

 # Description
-An [AWS Lambda](http://aws.amazon.com/lambda/) function that resizes videos and outputs thumbnail using [FFmpeg](https://www.ffmpeg.org/).
+An [AWS Lambda](http://aws.amazon.com/lambda/) function that resizes videos and outputs thumbnails using [FFmpeg](https://www.ffmpeg.org/).

 ## Setup
 1. Install node.js, preferably through [nvm](/creationix/nvm).
 Lambda uses an older version of node (currently v0.10.33), so it would be best use the same version--especially when installing dependencies via npm.